great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/_install_gx/_local_installation.md

 import ReleaseVersionBox from '../../../components/versions/_gx_version_code_box.mdx'

-GX 1.0 is a Python library and as such can be used with a local Python installation to access the functionality of GX through Python scripts.
+GX Core is a Python library and as such can be used with a local Python installation to access the functionality of GX through Python scripts.

 ## Installation and setup